New York State Senate: 2013–2014: Coalition government

 On December 4, 2012, it was announced that Senate Republicans had reached a power-sharing deal with the four-member Independent Democratic Conference (IDC).
-Under their power-sharing arrangement, the IDC and the Senate Republicans to "jointly decide what bills [would] reach the Senate floor each day of the session", would "dole out committee assignments", would "have the power to make appointments to state and local boards", and would "share negotiations over the state budget".
+Under their power-sharing arrangement, the IDC and the Senate Republicans would "jointly decide what bills [would] reach the Senate floor each day of the session", would "dole out committee assignments", would "have the power to make appointments to state and local boards", and would "share negotiations over the state budget".
 Sens.
 Klein and Skelos also agreed that the title of Senate President would shift back and forth between the two of them every two weeks.
 Together, the Senate Republicans and the IDC held enough seats to form a governing majority; that majority was augmented when freshman Sen. Simcha Felder of Brooklyn, a Democrat, joined the Senate Republican Conference.
-Also, former Democratic Senate Majority Leader Malcolm Smith joined the Independent Democrats in December 2012.
+Also, former Democratic Senate Majority Leader Malcolm Smith joined the IDC in December 2012.

 On December 17, 2012, Senate Democrats elected Andrea Stewart-Cousins as Senate Democratic Leader.
 Stewart-Cousins became the first woman in history to lead a conference in the New York State Legislature.

 Malcolm Smith was expelled from the IDC in April 2013 due to a scandal in which he attempted to bribe the Republican Party chairs in New York City for a Wilson Pakula to run in the upcoming New York City mayoral election.

-Former Senate Minority Leader John L. Sampson was expelled from the Senate Democratic Conference on May 6, 2013 following his arrest on embezzlement charges.
+Former Senate Minority Leader John L. Sampson was expelled from the Senate Democratic Conference on May 6, 2013, following his arrest on embezzlement charges.
 Sampson later forfeited his Senate seat after being convicted of making false statements to federal agents in relation to the initial embezzlement case.

-In February 2014, Tony Avella joined the Independent Democratic Conference.
+In February 2014, Tony Avella joined the IDC.